 Success, does not mean mentally healthy

-Recently we had a really, really —— chef, a very popular chef Jeremy Strode in Sydney.
+Recently we had a really, really popular chef Jeremy Strode in Sydney.
 He decided to take his own life.
 And again, a very, very good example of someone been through very successful absolutely loved by his peers everyone that ever met him or worked with him had nothing but nice things to say about him, about him personally, and about his work.
-Very successful throughout his career had a family, has had kids but again it wasn’t enough and that’s the horrible thing about it see.
-At least someone like Jeremy that’s kind of spurred a lot of people to come and talk about it at all which is a great thing but it’s like a thing before it, it kinda takes when it happens to a celebrity or it happens to a really well known ——- .
-How many times do people talk about it because it happens all the time people die all the time.
+Very successful throughout his career had a family, had kids but again it wasn’t enough and that’s the horrible thing about it see.
+At least someone like Jeremy that’s kind of spurred a lot of people to come and talk about it at all which is a great thing but it’s like a thing before it.
+It kinda takes when it happens to a celebrity or it happens to a really well known figure.
+How many times do people talk about it because it happens all the time?
+People die all the time.
 People commit suicide all the time.
-People are sick all the time it’s horrible shit because I’m in the world every single day, every single minute.
+People are sick all the time.
+It’s horrible shit because I’m in the world every single day, every single minute.
 No one talks about it unless it happens to them or it happens to someone that they love, or it happens to someone that they know.
 It’s a really tough thing, it’s tough for people to talk about.
 Because it’s had this stigma around them for so many years.

 Shaun: Yeah, it became my pleasure I hope someone even it is just one person who listens to this and they can relate to my story and realise that things can change. it may not feel like it now or at the time you might feel like nothing’s ever going to change and the weight of the world is upon you.
 Things can change.
 It just takes time.

 James: Exactly, yes. so, Thank you very much!